 Can I choose to work with another brokerage?

 Absolutely.
 You can choose any brokerage with capacity in the tri-county region.
-Check out the Rights and Responsibilities document in this packet for more details.
-You may also view links to brokerages statewide on our website by clicking here or at the My Brokerage My Choice website.
+You may view links to brokerages statewide on our website by clicking here or at the My Brokerage My Choice website.

 How can I learn more about Brokerages?